Indira Gandhi: War with Pakistan

-Gandhi's biggest achievement following the 1971 election came in December 1971 with India's decisive victory over Pakistan in the Indo-Pakistani War.
+Gandhi's biggest achievement following the 1971 election came in December 1971 with India's decisive victory over Pakistan in the India–Pakistan war of 1971.
 That victory occurred in the last two weeks of the Bangladesh Liberation War, which led to the formation of independent Bangladesh.
-An insurgency in East Pakistan (now Bangladesh) formed in early 1971, with Bengali's and East Pakistanis revolting against authoritarian rule from the central West Pakistan Government.
+An insurgency in East Pakistan (now Bangladesh) formed in early 1971, with Bengalis and East Pakistanis revolting against authoritarian rule from the central West Pakistan Government.
 In response, Pakistani security forces launched the infamous Operation Searchlight, in which Pakistan committed genocide among Bengali Hindus, nationalists and intelligentsia.
 Gandhi's India was initially restrained from intervening in the insurgency but quickly started to support Bengali rebels through the provision of military supplies.
 Indian forces clashed multiple times with Pakistani forces in the Eastern border.
 At one point, Indian forces along with Mukti Bahini rebels allied together and attacked Pakistani forces at Dhalai.
 The attack, supported and later successfully executed by India, was done to stop Pakistani cross-border shelling.
 The battle occurred more than a month before India's official intervention in December.
 Gandhi quickly dispatched more troops to the Eastern border with East Pakistan, hoping to support Mukti Bahini rebels and cease any Pakistani infiltration.
 Indian forces then clashed again with Pakistani forces after Indian forces crossed the border and secured Garibpur after a one-day battle lasting from 20 November 1971 to the 21st.
-The next day, on 22 November, Indian and Pakistani aircraft engaged in a dogfight over the Boyra Salient, in which thousands of people watched as 4 Indian Folland Gnats shot down 2 Pakistani Canadair Sabres and damaged another.
+The next day, on 22 November, Indian and Pakistani aircraft engaged in a dogfight over the Boyra Salient, in which thousands of people watched as four Indian Folland Gnats shot down two Pakistani Canadair Sabres and damaged another.
 Both Pakistani pilots that were shot down were captured as prisoners of war.
-The Battle of Boyra instantly made the 4 Indian pilots celebrities and created large-scale nationalism as the Bangladesh Liberation War saw more and more Indian intervention and escalation.
+The Battle of Boyra instantly made the four Indian pilots celebrities and created large-scale nationalism as the Bangladesh Liberation War saw more and more Indian intervention and escalation.
 Other clashes also happened on the same day but did not receive as much media attention as did the battle of Boyra and Garibpur.
 On 3 December 1971, the Pakistan Air Force launched Operation Chengiz Khan, which saw Pakistani aircraft attacking Indian airbases and military installations across the Western border in a pre-emptive strike.
 The initial night-time attack by Pakistani forces was foiled, failing to inflict any major damage on Indian airbases, allowing Indian aircraft to counterattack into West Pakistan.
 Gandhi quickly declared a state of emergency and addressed the nation on radio shortly after midnight, stating: "We must be prepared for a long period of hardship and sacrifice."